How Much Will SAP S/4HANA Implementation Really Cost You?

 • Defining project scope

-• Choosing deployment type (cloud, on-premise, hybrid)
+• Choosing deployment type (cloud, on-premises, hybrid)

 Step 2: Selecting the appropriate Migration Approach